-1) Put Your Full Name In The Name Of Your Resume File and Job Title
+1) Put Your Full Name in the Name of Your Resume File and Job Title

-2) Customize Your Resume For Each Job You Apply To
+2) Customize Your Resume for Each Job You Apply to

-Employers and Recruiters have to screen numerous resumes just to identify a handful of candidates they would like to speak to further regarding an opening.
+Employers and recruiters have to screen numerous resumes just to identify a handful of candidates they would like to speak to further regarding an opening.
 Making it easier for the employer or recruiter to understand just how you can contribute to an organization increases the odds that you’ll make it through the initial screening phase.

-3) Send A Cover Letter
+3) Send a Cover Letter

 If you’re applying for a position directly with an employer or through a contact, you must have a cover letter to accompany your resume.
 Ideally, it will be addressed to the specific person who will be receiving your resume and considering you as a candidate.
 With recruiters, it’s different.

 We accept resumes on behalf of our clients and often times, those resumes are accompanied by a cover letter, so we are quite used to seeing them.
-While some recruiters will take the time to review a cover letter others will not, especially if they are time-pressed and dealing with hundreds of applicants a day.
+While some recruiters will take the time to review a cover letter others will not, especially if they are short on time and dealing with hundreds of applicants a day.
 Should you still send a cover letter?
 The short answer is yes, as every recruitment firm and recruiter is different.

 Your cover letter can be worked into the initial email message you send when applying to an opening through a recruiter and as a separate PDF or Word attachment.
 Just make sure to reference the job number you are applying to and use the email as an opportunity to clarify any questions not easily answered in your resume.
 Many recruiters will send a cover letter along with the resume in their candidate submissions to the client.

-4) Be Considerate Of The Recruiter’s Time
+4) Be Considerate of the Recruiter’s Time

 Figure out the best time to reach the recruiter you are working with.
 Perhaps they arrive early to work and like to get settled and go over their day before diving?
 Contacting them before standard hours may result in a fast response.
 Be sure to ask the recruiter what the best times to reach them are, and which forms of communication they prefer, and stick to that.
 You may also want to request the contact information of another recruiter or an assistant who can help you if your primary contact is unavailable.
 Never worked with recruiters before?
 Check out our Working With Recruiters articles.

 5) Have Other Job Leads

 Always ask and be aware of any conflicts of interest that may dictate how you can work with certain types of recruiters.
 Recruiters cannot recruit talent they’ve placed away from their current clients.
-They only way they can assist you is if you’ve already departed, or the employer is no longer a client of theirs.
+The only way they can assist you is if you’ve already departed, or the employer is no longer a client of theirs.